Oozaku/codex-2022-exam/README.md

 ## About

-My solution to the Codex's Pre-Qualification Test that will be written in Kotlin.
+My solution to the Codex's Pre-Qualification Test that will be written in Kotlin and in Python3.

 ## Usage